original posting: 20 feb. 2002

 for

+media throughout the country.
 Democracy doesn�t work if the public does

 not have access to full and accurate information about its government.